diffix/diffix.github.io/_pages/syndiffix-mostlyai-ctgan.md

 ### The privacy of synthetic data products erodes with multiple syntheses

-Unlike SynDiffix, the anonymity of other synthetic data products weakens with each data synthesis.
+Unlike SynDiffix, the anonymity of other synthetic data products weakens with each data synthesis, at least in theory.
 As such, a comparison of multiple SynDiffix synthetic datasets against a single Mostly AI or CTGAN synthetic dataset is fair from a privacy perspective.
+Whether generating a large number of synthetic datasets with other products results in real risks in practice is unknown, though it does seem unlikely that generating a relatively small number of datasets leads to practical risks.